ITIL – The best-known ITSM framework

 ITIL stands for service management like no other framework.
 You already cover configuration and change management with i-doit.
 It is advisable to implement service management here as well.
 For this purpose, i-doit offers you the possibility to compile services from different components.
 You save these in your own configurations.
 Changes are also recorded automatically.

-The entire incident management takes place via a connected service desk (help desk) such as OTRS or Zammad.
+The entire incident management takes place via a connected service desk (help desk) such as ((OTRS)) Community Edition or Zammad.
 Here you record every incident and complete it with information from the CMDB.
 Through the bi-directional connection, the affected assets are directly linked and called up.
 This saves time and the troubleshooting can start immediately.
 Each service ticket is documented in the CMDB.
 You quickly identify vulnerable systems because you can trace the respective process at any time.

 ITIL v3 certification